hilton/hilton.github.com/blog/_posts/2014-07-25-arithmetic-symbols.md

 <p style="font-weight:bold; width:4.8em; font-size:10em; line-height:70%"><span style="color:#334D5C">+</span> <span style="color:#45B29D">−</span> <span style="color:#E27A3F">×</span> <span style="color:#DF5A49">÷</span></p>

-Despite being rather long (around 6000 words) the [Wikipedia article on ASCII](http://en.wikipedia.org/wiki/ASCII) doesn’t seem to give any clues about why its 128 characters don’t only include two of the four basic arithmetic operations: `+` and `-` are included, but not `×` or `÷`.
+Despite being rather long at around 6000 words, the [Wikipedia article on ASCII](http://en.wikipedia.org/wiki/ASCII) doesn’t seem to give any clues about why its character set only includes two of the four basic arithmetic operations: `+` and `-` are included, but not `×` or `÷`.
 The standard was first published in 1963, so perhaps no-one can remember.
 Perhaps typewriters are to blame.

 ASCII shouldn’t matter any more, now that Unicode encoded as UTF-8 has been around for _twenty years_.
 What’s more, as first [reported by Google](http://googleblog.blogspot.co.uk/2008/05/moving-to-unicode-51.html) in 2008, UTF-8 is the most common encoding for web pages, which is how pages like this one can display multiplication and division symbols without using the HTML entities (`&times;` and `&divide;`) in the page source.